specify/specify7/README.md

 will be synchronized though a GitHub Action.

-When strings are modified in Weblate, changes will be pushed to this branch and then synchronized back with `production` using GitHub Action.
+When strings are modified in Weblate, changes will be pushed to this branch and then synchronized back with `main` using GitHub Action.

 ## Why this solution